 A library is a reusable piece of code which acts as a building block for higher level pieces of code.
 It’s the software equivalent of a ‘tool’.
 For instance, take Instagram filters.
 In the good old days, to take a picture with an interesting filter, you had to adjust the aperture length, the focal length, the exposure and film speed to get the desired effect.
 But now, you can just use Instagram, and press a button to get the pre-tuned filter that you want.
 They’ve packaged those effects in software and made them re-usable.

 The most common use case for this term at Segment is in reference to the libraries people use to send data to our API.
 A full list of libraries can be found in our docs.
-Libraries are either “Client Side” or “Server Side”.
+Libraries can collect either in “Device mode” or “Cloud mode”.

 A method is programming speak for “an action an object can take”.
 It’s a specific type of function that is attached to an object.
 All of our analytics tracking libraries create